How much can I borrow?

 If you’re not living in a Eurozone country or you’re earning in a currency other than all of those mentioned above, you may not be able to qualify for a mortgage in Australia.
 The key, therefore, is to apply with the right lender.

-Lenders treat home loan applications from Australians in Europe just like any other Aussie residing Down Under!
+Lenders treat home loan applications from Australians in Europe just like any other Aussie residing in Australia.